 A simple enough answer.
 And speaking of simple, I’ve personally heard many men say how simple their needs are: eat, drink, work, sex, sleep – and, repeat.
 It appears that simplicity extends into some of their thought patterns as well.
 Kind of makes you wonder why a man wouldn’t pay more attention if his wife, mmm … maybe lost 30 pounds, started wearing more make-up, spritzed the extra perfume, and suddenly started having frequent “girls overnight out”.
 Maybe an innocent inquiry of, “Hey, what’s got into you, honey?” would be met with, “Oh, I wasn’t feeling that great about myself, so I decided to do something about it.”
 Explained away easily enough.
 And for him, I guess, nuff said.
 Of course, myopically, he could also assume the changes were made at least due in part … for him.
 But, we’re not going to get into the backlash of assuming, plenty to cover there another time.
 And based on what Cathy said about men assuming their women are monogamous, well, it’s quite evident this topic deserves its very own post.

-Granted, men do have their pressures to perform: work-wise, father-wise, husband-wise, etc., but not being cognizant of your surroundings and your mate’s habits isn’t in anyone’s best interest.
+Granted, men do have their pressures to perform: work-wise, father-wise, husband-wise, etc., but not being cognizant of your surroundings, and your mate’s habits, isn’t in anyone’s best interest.
 For a relationship to thrive, it’s crucial to engage.
 And not just with sex.
 It’s about sharing as much as possible, on all fronts.
 Yep, even listening to her yammer on about her day when you don’t have a clue as to who Jenna, Katie, and Rachel are.
 Sooo, ask.
-Gaining even a miniscule bit of knowledge helps to let her know you’re listening.
+Gaining even a minuscule bit of knowledge helps to let her know you’re listening.
 Of course, there should be equal opportunity yammering.
 If she’s been actively participating in your conversation, you definitely should try doing the same.
 If not, the inference is, “He doesn’t care enough anyway.
 Why not find someone who will pay attention to me?”